awsdocs/amazon-redshift-management-guide/doc_source/query-editor-v2-getting-started.md

 1. Choose **Roles** in the navigation pane\.

-1. Choose the role which needs access to the query editor v2 using a federated user\.
+1. Choose the role that needs access to the query editor v2 using a federated user\.

 1. Choose the **Tags** tab\.